Womb Embryo Pose - Garbha Pindasana

 Step 11

-Inhale and sit-up bringing your palms to the floor.
+Inhale and sit up, bringing your palms to the floor.

 Step 12

-Release the arms from the inserted position.
+Release your arms from the interlaced position.

 Step 13